-Autumn 2004: The Allies closely follow political developments surrounding the presidential elections in Ukraine and the "Orange Revolution".
-They stress the importance of respect for free and fair elections and postpone a NUC ministerial-level meeting scheduled for December.
+Autumn 2004: The Allies closely follow political developments surrounding the presidential elections in Ukraine and the "Orange Revolution", stressing the importance of respect for free and fair elections.

 February 2005: The Allies invite newly-elected President Viktor Yushchenko to a summit meeting at NATO Headquarters.
 They express support for his ambitious reform plans and agree to refocus NATO-Ukraine cooperation in line with the new government's priorities.